the-pudding/wiki-death-data/README.md

 #### `npm run add-details`

-Gets more detail info on each person from wiki.
+Gets more detail info on each person from wiki and custom spreadsheet.

 #### `npm run prepare-explore`